Microsoft Power BI

 • Group description - enter any description or leave empty

-7. Select "No members selected" to open a drawer.
-Search for Select Star and select Select Star entry.
+6. Click "No members selected" to open a drawer.
+Search for Select Star user and select it.
 Click the Select button to confirm.

 3. Enable the Power BI service admin settings